DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/camera.md

         enabled: true
         duration: 0.001
     outputs:
-        Base Plugins/RGB:
+        syclops_output_rgb:
             - samples: 256
               id: main_cam_rgb
 ```

 In the example above, a camera named "Main_Camera" is defined with a resolution of 1920x1080 pixels, a focal length of 35mm, and other specific properties.
 The camera will also utilize motion blur with a rolling shutter effect.
+The intrinsic and extrinsic camera parameters will be output according to the specified configuration.